-Such as catsup, coffee (black), egg, fruit, fruit juice, milk, soft drinks, wine, vomit, urine and blood.
+Stains caused by catsup, coffee (black), egg, fruit, fruit juice, milk, soft drinks, wine, vomit, urine and blood can be removed as follows:

-- Carefully scrape off excess stain, then sponge the soiled area with cool water. - If a stain remains, follow the foam-type instructions described earlier. - If an odor lingers after cleaning vomit or urine, treat the area with a water/baking soda solution: I teaspoon (5 ml) of baking soda to 1 cup (250 ml) of lukewarm water. - If needed, clean lightly with solvent-type cleaner.
+- Carefully scrape off excess stain, then sponge the soiled area with cool water. - If a stain remains, follow the foam-type instructions described earlier. - If an odor lingers after cleaning vomit or urine, treat the area with a water/baking soda solution: 1 teaspoon (5 ml) of baking soda to 1 cup (250 ml) of lukewarm water. - If needed, clean lightly with solvent-type cleaner.